buddhist-uni/buddhist-uni.github.io/_content/articles/craving-dukkha_analayo.md

 course: function
 ---

+> The teaching of the four noble truths reflects a medical scheme of diagnosis, which proceeds from recognition of the disease, dukkha, to identifying its cause, craving.

 Here, Bhikkhu Analayo gives us a straightforward exposition of the Four Noble Truths.
 A perfect, short introduction based on the Early Texts.